blinklv/cmd-tips/reduce_the_number_of_TIME_WAIT_socket.md

 By enabling this flag, Linux will reuse an existing connection in the **TIME-WAIT** state
-for a new *outgoint connection* if the new timestamp is strictly bigger than the most
+for a new *outgoing connection* if the new timestamp is strictly bigger than the most
 recent timestamp recorded for the previous connection.
 Thanks to the use of timestamps,
-a duplicate segments will come with an outdated timestampe and therefore be discarded,
+a duplicate segments will come with an outdated timestamp and therefore be discarded,
 we can don't depend on the protection of **TIME-WAIT** state.

 ### tcp_tw_recycle

-The offical description about this flag as below (from [Linux Documention][tcp_tw_recycle]).
+The official description of this flag as below (from [Linux Documention][tcp_tw_recycle]).

 > Enable fast recycling TIME-WAIT sockets.
 Default value is 0.
 It should not be changed
 without advice/request of technical experts.

 The detail about this flag is less than last one :joy:.
 In fact, this mechanism also relies on
 timestamp option but affects *both incoming and outgoing connections*.
 It means not only affect
-client side, but also server side.
+client side, but also server-side.
 The principle is similar to **tcp_tw_reuse**.
 There is a
-common problem about this flag when you run a server, and server side closes connection actively,
+common problem about this flag when you run a server, and server-side closes connection actively,
 but the client side is a [**NAT**][NAT] device. some real client (in front of NAT) can't connect to
 server, because many client use common outbound ip and port through NAT, but they don't share the
 same timestamp clock, the same ip:port pair doesn't have increasing timestamp from viewport of server,